Meaning of Research Proposal & Tips to Write it Effectively

 - Detail of the prior research done on this topic, if any.

-- The procedure which will involve in conducting the research.
+- The procedure will involve conducting the research.

-- How will the research going to benefit the organization and society?
+- How will the research go to benefit the organization and society?

 - Identify the topic: This is the first step of any research writing; identify the topic of your interest area.
 Think about your interest area and then decide what topic you would like to explore.

-- Define the audience: This is the important step when you are planning a research paper.
-You need to identify, how will read your proposal, what is their priorities and what they are don’t like or resist on.
+- Define the audience: This is an important step when you are planning a research paper.
+You need to identify, how will read your proposal, what is their priorities and what they don’t like or resist.

-If you’re writing your proposal for a head of the department then you can present your topic to pitch with evidence and data and directly come to the point without presenting unnecessary knowledge about the topic, since, he is already aware with the topic.
+If you’re writing your proposal for a head of the department then you can present your topic pitch with evidence and data and directly come to the point without presenting unnecessary knowledge about the topic, since, he is already aware of the topic.

 This is quite an important step in the success of your project.

 - Research on the topic: Before you select any problem statement it is advisable to read and find out the current state of the topic.
-What all research already has done on the topic, what was the problem in that studies and how they sorted out?
+What all research already has been done on the topic, what was the problem in that studies, and how were they sorted out?